Data Breach Policy

 If there are reasonable grounds to believe that the data breach has resulted in, or is likely to result in, serious harm to one or more of the individuals to whom the information relates, the data breach is an ‘eligible data breach’.

-Serious harm occurs where there is a substantial detrimental effect on an individual and can be physical, psychological, emotional, financial, or reputational harm.
+Serious harm occurs where harm arising from the eligible data breach has or could result in a real and substantial detrimental effect on an individual and includes serious physical, psychological, emotional, financial, or reputational harm.
 Examples of harms include identity theft, financial loss or blackmail, threats to personal safety, loss of business or employment opportunities, humiliation, stigma, embarrassment, damage to reputation or relationships, discrimination, bullying, marginalisation, or other forms of disadvantage or exclusion.

 ILGA takes reasonable security safeguards against the loss, unauthorised access, use, modification and disclosure of personal information.
-ILGA has policies and processes for preventing and managing data breaches.
 The ILGA Data Breach Response Plan provides detailed guidance on how to respond to a data breach in accordance with this Policy.

 ILGA will consider a number of factors in assessing a data breach including the NSW Privacy Commissioner’s statutory guidelines and will engage the following steps in response to all data breaches: